QixuanJin99/qixuanjin.github.io/index.md

 </div>

 ## About

-I am a researcher / PhD student at MIT.
-My research interests include ...
+I am a fifth-year PhD student at MIT CSAIL.
+I am supervised by Professor Marzyeh Ghassemi under the HealthyML Lab.
+My research generally focuses on security and robustness in Machine Learning and Healthcare, as well as adapting representation learning methods for specific clinical applications.

 ## Publications